cyverse-archive/Donkey/README.markdown

 ### Searching User Data

-#### Query String Parameters

-All query string parameters except `proxyToken` will be passed on to Elastic Search.
-Excepting the `source` parameter, none of the parameters will be altered.

 #### Search Request

 All queries will be made by passing a query encoded in a JSON document using a